mariadb-corporation/mariadb-columnstore-api/README.md

 cmake . -DDEB=xenial
 ```

 You should of course add options as above to this as required.
-The you can build the package using:
+Then you can build the package using:

 ```shell
 make package